Finite-time scaling for epidemic processes with power-law superspreading events: Finite-time scaling

 The limiting behavior of the scaling function is

-{(it can be interesting to compare the resulting exponential decay for $q(t)$ in the subcritical case with the empirical findings of Ref. \cite{Pastor_Vespignani}).} Using this limiting behavior in the scaling law, the asymptotics of $q(t)$ (limit $t\rightarrow \infty$, close to the critical point) turns out to be
+{(it can be interesting to compare the resulting exponential decay for $q(t)$ in the subcritical phase with the empirical findings of Ref. \cite{Pastor_Vespignani}).} Using this limiting behavior in the scaling law, the asymptotics of $q(t)$ (limit $t\rightarrow \infty$, close to the critical point) becomes

-{Note that this change of behavior at the critical value $R_0=1$ can be understood as a phase transition (and $R_0=1$ as a critical point), with $R_0$ the control parameter and $\lim_{t\rightarrow\infty} q(t)$ the order parameter, and with the asymptotic limit playing the role of the thermodynamic limit {(infinite-system-size limit).} This shows how the phase transition emerges in the asymptotic $t\rightarrow \infty$ limit.
-As $2< \gamma < 3$, the order-parameter exponent $\beta=1/(\gamma-2)$ is in the range $1 < \beta < \infty$ and the transition is not sharp but continuous with a continuous derivative at $R_0=1$.
-So, the order of the transition is higher than second (in contrast to the finite-variance case, as we will see later).
-The result for the critical case is in agreement with the findings of Ref. \cite{Saichev_Sornette_branching} for a discrete-time branching process.
-An equivalent result to the one for the supercritical case is known in the context of percolation in scale-free networks \cite{Cohen_Havlin}.}
+{This change of behavior at the critical value $R_0=1$ can be understood as a phase transition (and $R_0=1$ as a critical point), with $R_0$ the control parameter and $\lim_{t\rightarrow\infty} q(t)$ the order parameter, and with the asymptotic limit playing the role of the thermodynamic limit {(infinite-system-size limit).} This shows how the phase transition emerges when $t\rightarrow \infty$.
+As $2< \gamma < 3$, the order-parameter exponent $\beta=1/(\gamma-2)$ is in the range $1 < \beta < \infty$ and the transition is not sharp but continuous with a continuous first derivative at $R_0=1$.
+So, the order of the transition is higher than second (in contrast to the finite-variance case, see below).
+The result for the critical phase is in agreement with Ref. \cite{Saichev_Sornette_branching} for a discrete-time branching process.
+An equivalent result to the one for the supercritical phase is known in the context of percolation in scale-free networks \cite{Cohen_Havlin}.} {

-{\it Power-law-tailed offspring distributions}.
-The previous results referred to a particular shifted power-law distribution, but can be generalized to a broad class of power-law tailed (or fat-tailed) distributions. {Although {different definitions have been proposed \cite{Voitalov_krioukov}, one can simply} consider power-law tailed distributions as those that behave asymptotically as a power law.
-Here we consider distributions $p_k$ satisfying $p_k k^\gamma\xrightarrow[k\rightarrow \infty]{}c$ for a positive real constant $c$ and an exponent $2<\gamma<3$ ensuring infinite variance -- see the Appendix for a brief discussion on other possibilities.}